-This sculpture shows that families enjoyed gathering together for meals in ancient Mexico just as they do in America today.
-Family life, which was marked by a strong sense of unity and warmth, was so important to the Nayarit [Nye-a-REET] culture that they sought to ensure its continuation even after death.
+This sculpture shows that families enjoyed gathering together for meals in ancient Mexico just as they do around the world today.
+Family life, marked by a strong sense of unity and warmth, was so important to the Nayarit [Nye-a-REET] culture, they sought to ensure its continuation even after death.

 The states of Nayarit, Jalisco, and Colima make up a cultural area located in western Mexico along the Pacific Ocean.
-The terrain of the region is divided into two geographical zones, a highland area averaging 5,000 feet above sea level, and a relatively narrow tropical coastal plain.
+The region's terrain is divided into two geographical zones: a highland area averaging 5,000 feet above sea level, and a relatively narrow tropical coastal plain.
 Today the region is home to Huichol and Cora Indians.
 Two thousand years ago, earlier Indian people lived there in small farming villages scattered among the foothills of the Sierra Madre.
-Isolated from the rest of the country by the mountains, these people led simple communal lives.
-There are no archaeological remains of their buildings, which were probably made of perishable materials-wood, straw, adobe bricks-nor do any historical records survive.
+Isolated from the rest of the country by mountains, they led simple communal lives.
+No archaeological remains of their buildings, likely made of perishable materials-wood, straw, adobe bricks-and no historical records survive them.